dbmum/Mumford-Resume/docs/index.md

 `January 20223 - April 2023`
 __The Church of Jesus Christ of Later-Day Saints ICS__, Riverton, UT

-_Full Stack Developer Intern_
-* Worked on Internationally used software
+_Data Engineer Intern_
+* Built a notification system to detect changes in 1.2 million unique rows of data

+* Made a load testing framework to simulate requests and diagnose issues on a cloud

+* Maintained unit tests throughout development to be run daily in the pipeline

+* Applied my school learning to add to my team and build them up

 ## Service and Work History

-`2020-2022`
+`2020-Present`
-__Fedex Package Handler__, Rigby ID
+__Fedex Ground__, Rigby ID
+_Package Handler Trainer_

 * Maintaining status as a full-time student while working third-shift hours daily
-* Evaluated the quality of packages quickly to determine if repairs where needed
+* Evaluated the quality of packages quickly to determine if repairs were needed
 * Trained others for understanding, so that they can be an effective part of the process
-* Reliably kept up the rate of work that was expected of me, and striving to do better
+* Resolved data issues with addresses to ensure proper delivery to customer

+_Package Handler_

 `2018-2020`